-You’re in a city full of restaurants rated among the world’s best, but don’t assume they’re all too fancy and expensive for you.
-Don’t be a typical San Francisco tourist either: the one who settles for the tired, mediocre Fisherman’s Wharf restaurants or the even more tired garlic-laden dishes at Stinking Rose.
-Research online, ask your hotel for suggestions or see what others you meet have to say.
+You’re in a city full of restaurants rated among the world’s best but don’t assume they’re all too fancy and expensive for you.
+On the other hand, don’t be a typical San Francisco tourist either: the one who settles for the tired, mediocre Fisherman’s Wharf restaurants or the even more tired garlic-laden dishes at Stinking Rose.
+Instead, research online, ask your hotel for suggestions, or see what others you meet have to say.

-For a great food, experience try visiting Mourad.
-Their rich and vibrant flavors of Morocco in new ways that harmonize with the fresh, local, artisanal ingredients, and the spirit of innovation of Northern California.
+For great food and experience, try visiting Mourad.
+Their rich and vibrant flavors of Morocco in new ways harmonize with the fresh, local, artisanal ingredients and the spirit of innovation of Northern California.

-The food is incredible, and if you’re a planner, you should absolutely make a reservation in advance.
-Sons & Daughters is a place for people who appreciate food, but if you and your dining companions are those people, the $115 tasting menu is absolutely worth it.
-Note that to make reservation credit card information was provided
+The food is incredible, and if you’re a planner, you should make a reservation in advance.
+Sons & Daughters is a place for people who appreciate food, when you and your dining companions are those people.
+Definitely $115 tasting menu is absolutely worth it.
+Note that to make a reservation, credit card information was provided

 Zero Zero, San Francisco

-For great dining experience pay a visit to Zero Zero.
-Nestled in San Francisco’s SOMA district, Zero Zero is perfect for a quick bite at the bar, having dinner with old friends and everything in between.
+For a great dining experience, visit Zero Zero.
+Nestled in San Francisco’s SOMA district, Zero Zero is perfect for a quick bite at the bar, having dinner with old friends, and everything in between.

 For Best Burger in Town

-Have you been to San Francisco?
-Any additional tips to share?
+Have you been to San Francisco, California?
+Any cool tips to share?